thibaut-dst/Binance-Market-Data-Stream-and-Analytics/README.md

-# Binance Streaming Data Analysis
+# Binance Streaming - Analytics Report Creation

 ### Overview
 This project aims to collect and analyze streaming data from Binance exchange.